makeabilitylab/physcomp/arduino/buttons.md

 This is the first lesson in the [**Intro to Arduino Input**](intro-input.md) lesson series, which builds on knowledge gained in the [**Intro to Arduino Output**](intro-output.md) series, so please complete that first!

 In this lesson, we'll finally get to build something interactive: turning on an LED with a push button.
 We'll cover buttons (aka momentary switches), how to use digital input with the [`digitalRead`](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalread/) function, and pull-up and pull-down resistors.

+---

+**NOTE:**

+Switches themselves are conceptually easy to understand—they are either "closed" or "open".
+We use switches everyday when we turn on and off our light circuits in our home.
+However, we've found that students often struggle to understand why pull-up or pull-down resistors are necessary when using switches with microcontrollers.
+So, take your time with this lesson.
+Try to understand the **why**  and **how** of these resistors in your circuits.

+---

 TODO: show animation from Tinkercad-based circuit working and current flow